-For any internet marketer, improving the PPC conversion rates is probably the most important aspect.
-You are master at AdWords but what about the lack of ideas that you come across when trying something new?
+For any internet marketer, improving the PPC conversion rates is probably the most critical aspect.
+You are master at AdWords, but what about the lack of ideas that you come across when trying something new?

 Gone is the time when people used to spend their maximum time watching TV.
-Now, we are witnessing an era where the digital media consumption has outshined the media such as TV.
-This means more and more people prefer spending time on phones, tablets and laptops to a great extent.
-Since, the audience is spending so much time online, it gets but obvious that the audience has now turned smarter than before.
+Now, we are witnessing an era where digital media consumption has outshined the media, such as TV.
+It means more and more people prefer spending time on phones, tablets and laptops to a great extent.
+Since the audience is spending so much time online, it gets but evident that the audience has now turned smarter than before.

 The quest for finding something par excellent leads the audience to search for more websites.
 When looking for a particular service or product, they make sure that they settle for someone after evaluating as many websites as they could.
 The issue of Ad banner blindness has now become more prominent, which means that the traditional PPC marketing efforts are somehow failing.
 As a marketer, you cannot rely upon the advertising strategies that you framed three years ago as they would not deliver results as expected.

-The most irritating thing for the audience is to go through so called one-step form that has 32 fields in it.
+The most irritating thing for the audience is to go through the so-called one-step form that has 32 fields in it.
 The moment they realize that the form is asking for name, email, and phone number, they prefer bouncing right away.

-No one is interested in getting acquainted with a sales person.
-All that matters is the quality of product that they are getting for a particular price.
+No one is interested in getting acquainted with a salesperson.
+All that matters is the quality of the product that they are getting for a special price.
 They are excited at comparing these prices to what others are offering.
-This is why one-step landing pages fail to convert as expected.
+That is why one-step landing pages fail to convert as expected.
 The visitors sometimes start believing that the form would lead to several calls, emails and messages from the website.
-This counts as a major fact that refrains from filling the form.
+It counts as a significant fact that refrains them from filling the form.

 With the audience getting smarter with time, they wish to explore quality content that is authentic and differentiable.
 It would not take them much time to bounce if they see content that seems vague.
-The overall attention spans has gone down from 12 seconds in 2000 to 8 seconds today.
-In layman’s term, this means that earlier the user used to wait for at least 12 seconds to go through the content before bouncing off but now they spend no more than 8 seconds to make the final call.
+The overall attention spans have gone down from 12 seconds in the year 2000 to 8 seconds today.
+In layman’s term, this means that earlier, the user used to wait for at least 12 seconds to go through the content before bouncing off, but now they spend no more than 8 seconds to make the final call.

 So, the responsibility of keeping the audiences glued to your website depends upon whether you are offering clear value to them and letting them avail what they want while making things easy.